Annie Louisa Walker

-Anna (Annie) Louisa Walker (23 June 1836 in Staffordshire – 7 July 1907 in Bath, Somerset) was an English and Canadian teacher and author.
+Anna Louisa Walker (23 June 1836 – 7 July 1907) was an English and Canadian teacher and author.
 She wrote five novels and two collections of poetry and edited an autobiography.
 Her poem "The Night Cometh" provides the text of the popular hymn "Work, for the night is coming".

 Early life and teaching

-Anna Louisa was born to Robert and Anna Walker on 23 June 1836 in Staffordshire, England.
-She was the youngest of her father's nine children, although only her brothers Thomas, Andrew and Charles were full siblings, the older ones being from her father's two previous marriages.
-Her father was a civil engineer, who took the family to Pointe-Lévy, Lower Canada about 1853, where he was employed on the Grand Trunk Railroad.
+Anna Louisa was born to Robert and Anna Walker on 23 June 1836 in Brewood Staffordshire, England.
+She was the youngest of her father's nine children, although only her two brothers Thomas Andrew Walker (1828-1889) and Charles (1830-1874) were full siblings, the older ones being from her father's two previous marriages.
+Her father was a civil engineer, who took the family to Pointe-Lévy, Lower Canada about 1853, where he was employed on the Grand Trunk Railway.
 In 1858, the family relocated again, to Sarnia, Canada West.
 Soon after their arrival, Anna Louisa and her sisters Frances and Isabella founded a private girls' school.
 The school was only open a few years before the deaths of Frances and Isabella forced its closure.